-All Mayatan Bilingual School students are Hondurans living in and around the town of Copán Ruinas.
-Pre-Kindergartners may be as young as 4, and high school students may be 18 years of age.
+Mayatan Bilingual School students are Hondurans who live in and around the town of Copán Ruinas, ranging in age from 4 to 18 years old.

-Our student body represents a diverse range of backgrounds and social classes, and for many of them, a bilingual education represents a path out of poverty and a step up in the world.
-Mayatan also attracts students who can pay full tuition and middle class students who, without financial aid and Mayatan's affordability compared to other bilingual schools, would not be able to attain a bilingual education.
+Our advanced scholarship program allows us to host students from a diverse range of backgrounds and social classes.
+For many of them, a bilingual education represents a path out of poverty and a step up in the world.
+Mayatan also attracts students from more wealthy families who can afford to pay full tuition, and middle-class students whose families often make sacrifices to afford full- or half-tuition.

 Dedicated to Learning

-Bilingual education is truly a life-transforming opportunity, and families in and around Copán recognize its importance, pooling resources and taking an active involvement in their child's education.
-Some Mayatan students go to great lengths every day to receive this gift, from elementary school students living in remote villages who must walk 3 miles just to catch the bus, to students who lodge in town during the week to make their education possible.
+Bilingual education is truly a life-transforming opportunity, and families in and around Copán recognize its importance.
+Many Mayatan students and families go to great lengths every day to receive this gift, from elementary school students living in remote villages who must wake up at dawn to hike to the bus stop, to parents who make economic sacrifices to send multiple children to the school.

-Many of our students are the first in their families to learn English, and entire households often depend upon one student to pass on his or her skills and knowledge to siblings and other family members.
+Many of our students are the first in their families to learn English.
 This pattern continues when Mayatan students become the first in their families to graduate from high school, attend college, or secure high-paying work that requires English skills.
-In such cases, Mayatan students can use their education to help entire extended families, just as extended families and foreign sponsors often contribute to fund a single child's Mayatan education.
+In such cases, Mayatan students can use their education to help entire extended families.

-Our hope at Mayatan Bilingual School is to continually expand our ability to educate as many children as possible, and we rely on the support of our community, including our friends from abroad, to help us achieve this.
+Our hope at Mayatan Bilingual School is to continue to educate as many children from diverse economic backgrounds as possible, and we rely on the support of our community, including our donors abroad, to help us achieve this.